twilight21/gitintro/README.md

 ```
 This error means git doesn't know your name and email address, so it can't fill out the commit's author fields.
 To tell git who you are, type these two commands with your information filled in.

 **Be careful!** If you publish to github, the email and name you provide here will be published along with your commits.
-Use information you don't mind being made publish.
+Use information you don't mind being made public.
 ```
 git config --global user.email "you@example.com"
 git config --global user.name "Your Name"